 Other Laws and Regulations

 The Applicant, Development, Owner, Development Team, Principals of each, and all Affiliates of each must comply with all applicable federal, State, and local laws, rules, regulations, and ordinances, including, but not limited to, regulations promulgated thereunder, the Oklahoma Landlord Tenant Act, the Titles VI and VII of the Civil Rights Act of 1964, as amended and Title VIII of the Civil Rights Act of 1968, as amended.
 Neither the Applicant, Development, Owner, Development Team, Principals of each, nor any Affiliates of each shall discriminate on the basis of race, creed, religion, national origin, ethnic background, age, sex, familial status or disability in the lease, use or occupancy of the Development or in connection with the employment or application for employment of Persons for the operation and/or management of any Development.
-The Owner(s) of a Development will be required to covenant and agree in the Regulatory Agreement to comply fully with the requirements of the Fair Housing Act as it may from time to time be amended, for the time period as promised in the Application.
+The Owner(s) of a Development will be required to covenant and agree in the Loan Agreement to comply fully with the requirements of the Fair Housing Act as it may from time to time be amended, for the time period as promised in the Application.

 Application Analysis

-Applications will be analyzed using Threshold criteria.
+Applications will be analyzed using Threshold and Selection criteria.
 Only Applications that are responsive to all criteria will be eligible for funding.
 Fully responsive Applications are defined as Applications that provide full and complete Development documentation at the time of submission or upon request by OHFA Staff.

 Additional information or clarification may be requested from an Applicant after loan Application submission.